What to Do If You Work for an Unethical Organization

 10 Leadership Myths and Half-Truths

 Many leaders operate from half-truths or outright misconceptions about leadership, often leading to major mistakes.
 Here are examples.
 LEADERSHIP MYTHS Myth 1: Leaders Are Born, Not Made Many people believe that leaders are born, not made.
 We disagree.
-Some people may have more natural intelligence, be more outgoing, have innate speaking skills, or whatever, and … Read more
+Some people may have more natural intelligence, be more outgoing, have innate speaking skills, or whatever, … Read more

 A Tireless Focus on Excellence